stephtowch/stephtowch/README.md

 - :rocket: Excited about contributing to innovative projects that align with my diverse skill set.

-- :zap: In my free time, I love hiking and hope to climb Mount Fuji.
+- :zap: In my free time, I love hiking and hope to climb Mount Fuji, Mont Blanc and Mount Kilimanjaro.

 - :bulb: Much like finding your path up a mountain, sharing the code I've picked up along the way is my way of saying "Hey!
 Here's a map.
 Let's tackle this together!".
 Hopefully, it'll come in handy for someone out there.
 Happy coding! :nerd_face: :computer: